Lesomn/ISEA-bridging/README.md

 ### Installing Ubuntu with VirtualBox

-I installed Ubuntu as a virtual machine so I didn't have to touch my actual PC.
+I installed Ubuntu in VirtualBox so I didn't have to touch my actual PC or destroy it.

 What I did:
 - Downloaded the Ubuntu ISO from ubuntu.com